gidra5/uni/obsidian_vault/Getting Started/Functional.md

 `fn a -> fn a -> #a + a` - referring to shadowed names `fn (a, b) -> a + b` - destructuring argument
 `fn -> { return x; rest }` - return statement

+Any variables found in closure will be copied to a function's instance.
+So every instance will have its own copy of closed over variables, which means they can't modify them directly.
+To share state between closures references must be used.